BitsPleaseMSI/Hacktoberfest2019/README.md

 1. Pick up any challenge
 2. Read the task and complete the code
 3. After completion create a PR on this repository
-4. We'll check your code is correct and is able to be merged.
+4. We'll check if your code is complete and correct, then we'll merge.
 5. Congrats!
 That's it.

 Celebrate Open Source Contribution!